-The annual TIF process is a process created for the purpose of developing a five-year Capital Improvement Plan.
-The TIF process is for projects occurring in calendar years 2018-2022.
+The annual TIF process is a process created for the purpose of developing a ten-year Capital Improvement Plan.
+The TIF process is for projects occurring in calendar years 2023-2033.
 The TIF process is intended to provide a format for departments, developers and utilities to submit projects to the City Administrator and to the City Council, while weighing in capital projects.

 The first year of the Capital Improvement Plan, which could include TIF projects, will be included as part of the budget submitted for Council approval each year before March 30th.